MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/registering-applications-to-run-in-background.md

 ---
-title: "Registering Applications to Run in the Background" ms.prod: xamarin ms.assetid: 8F89BE63-DDB5-4740-A69D-F60AEB21150D ms.technology: xamarin-ios
+title: "Registering Xamarin.iOS Apps to Run in the Background"
+description: "This document describes how to register a Xamarin.iOS application to run in the background.
+It discusses Audio apps, VoIP apps, external accessories and bluetooth, and more." ms.prod: xamarin ms.assetid: 8F89BE63-DDB5-4740-A69D-F60AEB21150D ms.technology: xamarin-ios